signavio/kraken/README.md

 However, for this particular use case `kraken` also offers a cache policy you can use.
 It ensures that once an entity is deleted all references to that entity will also be cleaned up in your local state.
 In the To-Do example this would mean that once the assignee is deleted also the respective To-Do would no longer point to the stale `id`.

-#### Caveats

-In order for this mechanism to work the `query` params you specify must match attributes on the actual entities.

 ### Adding your own cache policy